-D 70-79 Failing in the ADN

-Program.
-(NUR courses) 1

-F Below 70 Failure 0
+Below 70

-W Withdrew (no grade
+W Withdrew 0

-points calculated)
+(no grade points calculated)

 WF Withdrew Failing 0

 (Computed as failure)

-Ι In complete (Incomplete work 0
+1 Incomplete (Incomplete work 0

 must be completed in the

 ADN Program before

 registering for the next

-\$ semester.
+semester.
 The "I" grade is

-C ompute as an "F" until the
+compute as an "F" until the

-CC ourse requirements are met
+course requirements are met

-tot the instructor's satisfaction.)
+to the instructor's satisfaction.)

-AU 1 Audit (not permitted in the 0
+AU Audit 0

-AI ON Program-NUR courses)
+(Must be declared during drop/

+add period.
+Forms to request

+grade of AU are in

+Records Office)

 CP Credit by Proficiency 0

 TC Transfer Credit 0